Optimal Control of thermally noisy quantum gates in a multilevel system: Discussion

 \section{Discussion}

-A theoretical analysis can explain the loss of gate fidelity caused by thermal noise.
+A theoretical analysis can explain the loss of gate fidelity due to thermal noise.
 Two distinct mechanisms contribute to the deviation from the target transformation.
 The first is a misguided unitary evolution without loss of purity: on the generalized Bloch sphere, the state remains on the surface but ends up in an erroneous final state.
 Additional coherent control fields can correct such purely coherent errors.
-The second mechanism is an irrecoverable loss of purity generated by the dissipative dynamics: On the Bloch sphere, this corresponds to motion towards the interior of the sphere and reflects entropy production due to coupling to a thermal bath. \\ \\ For a quantum system evolving under a GKLS generator $\boldsymbol{\mathcal L} = \boldsymbol{\mathcal L}_H + \boldsymbol{\mathcal L_D}$, The instantaneous generalized purity loss is given by
+The second mechanism is an irrecoverable loss of purity generated by the dissipative dynamics: On the Bloch sphere, this corresponds to motion towards the sphere's interior and reflects entropy production due to coupling to a thermal bath. \\ For a quantum system evolving under a GKLS generator $\boldsymbol{\mathcal L} = \boldsymbol{\mathcal L}_H + \boldsymbol{\mathcal D}$, The instantaneous generalized purity \cite{de2026dynamical} loss is given by

-where the Hamiltonian part $\boldsymbol{\mathcal L}_H[\hat{\boldsymbol{\bullet}}] = -\frac{\mathrm{i}}{\hbar}[\hat{H}(t),{\bullet}]$ conserves purity and only the dissipative part $\boldsymbol{ \mathcal L_D}$ contributes to purity loss.
+where the Hamiltonian part $\boldsymbol{\mathcal L}_H[\hat{\boldsymbol{\bullet}}] = -\frac{\mathrm{i}}{\hbar}[\hat{H}(t),{\bullet}]$ conserves purity and only the dissipative part $\boldsymbol{ \mathcal D}$ contributes to purity loss.

-In the present setting, the gate is implemented over a finite time $\tau$.
+In the present setting, the gate is implemented over a finite time $T$.
 The interplay between the gate duration and the thermal rates $\gamma(t)$ determines the balance between coherent and incoherent error.
-Short control times reduce the total exposure to $\boldsymbol{\mathcal L_D}$ but require stronger and more rapidly varying fields; longer durations allow the control to follow smoother control solutions but accumulate more thermal relaxation.
+Short control times reduce the total exposure to $\boldsymbol{\mathcal D}$ but require stronger, more rapidly varying fields; longer durations allow the control to follow smoother control solutions but lead to greater thermal relaxation.
 Our optimizations show that, for fixed temperature and rates, the residual infidelity cannot be eliminated.
-Even after re-optimization, a finite purity loss remains, reflecting irreversible excitation exchange with the bath.
+Even after re-optimization, a finite loss of purity remains, reflecting irreversible excitation exchange with the bath.
 This behavior is visible in the two-qubit C-iX simulations, where the infidelity ratio and the infidelity loss both increase as $\gamma$ and $T$ grow (Figs.~\ref{fig:2Q-infidelity-ratio} and~\ref{fig:2Q-IF-loss}).
 At the same time, the subspace purity and the energy change confirm the presence of an irreducible dissipative component (Figs.~\ref{fig:2Q-purity-ss} and~\ref{fig:2Q-energy-loss}).